 It’s one thing to read about a place online or see a friend’s vacation pictures they post on social media.
 It’s a completely different experience to have drinks on the beach, even if it’s just an 8-hour drive to Wildwood, NJ.

-As long as it pushes you out of your comfort zone and gets you see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to becoming a better man.
+As long as it pushes you out of your comfort zone and gets you to see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to become successful.

 11. Make yourself as attractive as possible

-Your life is so much easier when people think you’re attractive and the successful man knows this.
+Your life is so much easier when people think you’re attractive.
+The most respected and successful strong men know that appearances matter at least as much as ability.

 You’re more likely to get hired for jobs.